kevgo/tricorder/README.md

 # Tricorder

-Tricorder runs all linters and formatters that apply to your codebase.
+Tricorder maximizes the utility of automated code smell checks for software development.
-It downloads third-party tools as needed and runs them concurrently to finish as quickly as possible.
+It downloads and runs all applicable linters and formatters.

-Tricorder integrates throughout your development workflow.
+It provides specific support
-In addition to general-purpose commands for linting and formatting, it provides specialized commands for running inside AI coding agents, on CI, and inside Git pre-commit hooks.
+for all phases of the software development lifecycle.
-It also provides first-grade support for interactive development.
+It aggressively optimizes for getting results as quickly as possible.

 ## Demo